stefanpenner/ember-redirect-to/README.md

 Ever confused by when to use `this.transitionTo` and `this.replaceWith` in the `redirect`while trying to preserve history?
 ...Me too...

-This addon introduces `this.redirectTo` which _appears_ to always do the what I want it to do....
+This addon makes `this.redirectTo` available in Routes, which _appears_ to always do the right things.

 ### Usage